China raised issue of U.S. spy flights during military talks - Pentagon

-WASHINGTON China raised the thorny subject of U.S. military spy flights during talks that led to agreements this week on reducing friction between the two militaries, but was told U.S. missions in international airspace and waters would continue, the Pentagon said.
+WASHINGTON Nov 13 China raised the thorny subject of U.S. military spy flights during talks that led to agreements this week on reducing friction between the two militaries, but was told U.S. missions in international airspace and waters would continue, the U.S. military said.

 The closed-door conversations underscore China's sensitivity to surveillance by U.S. P-8 Poseidon spy planes and other aircraft, especially off Hainan Island, home to a major Chinese submarine base.
 A Chinese intercept of a P-8 plane in international airspace off Hainan in August was described as dangerous by Washington.